CANADA STOCKS-TSX rises to 11-month high, led by financials

 TORONTO, Jan 13 Canada's main stock index rose on Friday, led by the country's heavyweight banks as U.S. fourth-quarter earnings season kicked off and bond yields rose.

-The energy group rose 0.8 percent as oil turned higher after weekly U.S. inventory data revealed a slightly larger-than-anticipated drawdown, while rising supply weighed on gasoline prices.

-Enbridge Inc fell 1.9 percent to C$53.55.
-The pipeline operator agreed to pay $177 million in penalties and improved safety measures in a settlement with the U.S. government tied to one of the largest inland oil spills in U.S. history.
+TORONTO, July 20 Canada's main stock index set an 11-month high on Wednesday as oil prices turned higher and financial and energy shares advanced, offsetting losses for gold stocks as the precious metal fell.

-Financials rose 0.7 percent, including a 1 percent gain for Royal Bank of Canada to C$80.72.
+Financials rose 0.6 percent, including a 0.7 percent gain for Royal Bank of Canada to C$80.49.

-Brookfield Asset Management Inc rose 0.8 percent to C$45.99.
+Brookfield Asset Management Inc rose 0.6 percent to C$45.90.
 The company plans to invest about $1 billion in Indian distressed assets through a joint venture with the largest lender in the South Asian nation.

-(Additional reporting by Fergal Smith; Editing by Lisa Von Ahn and David Gregorio)
+Industrials advanced 0.7 percent, led by railroad stocks.
+Canadian Pacific Railway Ltd reported lower second-quarter earnings as volumes dropped, and it said its chief executive officer would step down next July while remaining as an adviser.
+Still, its shares gained 0.9 percent to C$187.74.

+The energy group was up 0.6 percent as oil turned higher after weekly U.S. inventory data revealed a slightly larger-than-anticipated drawdown.
+U.S. crude futures rose 0.5 percent to $44.89.

 TORONTO, Jan 13 Canada's main stock index rose on Friday, led by the country's heavyweight banks as U.S. fourth-quarter earnings season kicked off and bond yields rose.